Wild Awakening Retreat:

 • Journal and pen for reflection and integration

-• Earplugs (for better sleep, the jungle/town/dogs can be loud)
+• Earplugs (for better sleep, the highlands/town/dogs/roosters can be loud)

 • Headlamp or small flashlight